-When Star Wars heroine Rey finally steps into her Jedi power it's only once she's pushed passed her own insecurities.
+Star Wars heroine Rey finally steps into her Jedi power only when she's pushed passed her insecurities.

-Her mentor, Princess Leia's advice to her before this pivotal moment:
+Her mentor, Princess Leia's advice leading up to this pivotal moment?

 Our resident emotional intelligence expert Laura Chappell says this is a move Tweens need to make sooner rather than later in their quest for MORE JOY and living their best life.

 How to hold true to you?
 Read on Heros...

 Tween + Teenage is a time of growing independence.
 And as part of that growth humans (psychologically speaking) start to explore their identity.

 In lay-speak that's: thinking about who are and what made you that way.